University of Oklahoma College of Medicine: History

 The College of Medicine has approximately 650 students enrolled in the M.D. degree program.
 The entering first-year class size increased from 150 to 165 in 2006.
-A small number of medical students enroll in a combined M.D./Ph.D. degree program.
-Previously all medical students spent their first two years at the Oklahoma City campus and at the end of the second year, up to a quarter of each class may elect to complete their third and fourth years clinical experiences at the Tulsa community-based campus.
-Beginning in 2015 the School of Community Medicine in Tulsa expanded to a full 4-year campus and students had the opportunity to apply to either or both the Oklahoma City main campus medical school, and/or the School of Community Medicine branch campus in Tulsa.
+A few medical students enroll in a combined M.D./Ph.D. degree program.
+Previously, all medical students spent their first two years at the Oklahoma City campus, and at the end of the second year, up to a quarter of each class elected to complete their third and fourth years clinical experiences at the Tulsa community-based campus.
+Beginning in 2015, the School of Community Medicine in Tulsa expanded to a full four-year campus, and students could apply to either or both the Oklahoma City main campus medical school, and the School of Community Medicine branch campus in Tulsa.
 The first class having spent all four years of medical training at the Tulsa School of Community Medicine graduated in 2019.

 In addition to medical students, the college has more than 140 graduate students working on doctoral degrees in the biomedical sciences and 170 students enrolled in its physician assistant program.

 Admissions

 Applications are processed through AMCAS and must be submitted by October 15.
-The minimum scores to apply are a 3.0 GPA and a 21 on the MCAT, however the average scores of students accepted are much higher and fluctuate from year to year.
+The minimum scores to apply are a 3.0 GPA and a 21 on the MCAT, but the average scores of students accepted are much higher and fluctuate from year to year.

 Academics

-OU College of Medicine has 17 clinical departments and 4 basic science departments at the Oklahoma City campus.
+OU College of Medicine has 17 clinical departments and four basic science departments at the Oklahoma City campus.